Tanuka-Majumder/Tic-tac-toe-game/README.md

-Tic Tac Toe game (web version) made using HTML, JS.
+Tic Tac Toe game (web version) made using HTML,CSS and JS.

 ## About The Project